noctis-shadow/DeadByClipboard/README.md

 - Project optimization
 - Add the compiled version of the program to releases

+## Known Issues
+- In cases of compilation, Windows Defender and some other antivirus applications may report a threat.
+This may be related to the libraries used to compile the application.

 > **_NOTE:_** This is my first public plan program, do not judge strictly.